-Jitter Jitter is the difference in the actual scan cycle time from the configured minimum scan time.
+Jitter: Jitter is the difference in the actual scan cycle time from the configured minimum scan time.

-Maximum Execution Load The maximum execution load is the maximum percentage of CPU usage that is allocated for the controller.
-The execution monitor uses this value and the execution time limit to calculate the forced execution sleep time.

-Minimum Cycle Time The minimum cycle time is the minimum number of milliseconds from the start of one cycle to the start of the next cycle.
+- Maximum Execution Load: The maximum execution load is the maximum percentage of CPU usage that is allocated for the controller.
+The execution monitor uses this value and the execution time limit to calculate the forced execution sleep time. - Minimum Cycle Time: The minimum cycle time is the minimum number of milliseconds from the start of one cycle to the start of the next cycle.
 You enter a value for the minimum cycle time when you use STEP 7 to configure the system data for the controller.
 You can use the tuning panel to adjust this value as you test the performance of the controller.
 After you have tuned the performance of the controller, use STEP 7 to enter the optimum cycle time value and download the new system data.
 Any value for the cycle time that you enter with the tuning panel is overwritten by the value in the system data when the controller changes from STOP mode to RUN mode.

-Minimum Sleep Time The minimum sleep time is the specific amount of time that the controller must wait before starting the next scan cycle.
+- Minimum Sleep Time: The minimum sleep time is the specific amount of time that the controller must wait before starting the next scan cycle.
 You use the tuning panel to configure this parameter.
-The controller uses the minimum sleep time and the minimum cycle time parameters to calculate the start of the next scan cycle.
+The controller uses the minimum sleep time and the minimum cycle time parameters to calculate the start of the next scan cycle. - Monitor Interval: The length of time used by the execution monitor in determining whether to add a forced sleep time.
+The monitor interval is the sum of the execution time limit and the forced execution sleep time that is calculated based on the maximum execution load percentage.

-Organization Block (OB) The OBs represent the interface between the operating system and the user program.
-Called by the operating system, they control cyclic and interrupt-driven program execution, startup behavior of the PLC and error handling.
+Organization Block (OB): The OBs represent the interface between the operating system and the control program.
+Called by the operating system, they control cyclic and interrupt-driven program execution, startup behavior of the controller and error handling.